Bug Report #4638

 results are back to normal, K3.3 is as fast as previous releases.

-#5 Updated by Jeremy Bush over 1 year ago
+#5 Updated by Jeremy Bush almost 2 years ago

 I just tried this with httperf (a better benchmarking tool than ab):